This Penguin Species Could Disappear By the End of the Century

 British Antarctic Survey/Shutterstock

 “People can donate to organizations that are working to protect Emperor penguins and other penguin species, and our oceans in general,” says deNapoli.
-Reducing your impact on the environment, in particular, is something you can do—you can make these tiny changes to lower your carbon footprint every day.
-“You can also be mindful about reducing seafood consumption and/or eating sustainably caught seafood, as overfishing is the second greatest threat to nearly every penguin species today.
+Reducing your impact on the environment, in particular, is something you can do.”You can also be mindful about reducing seafood consumption and/or eating sustainably caught seafood, as overfishing is the second greatest threat to nearly every penguin species today.
 Also, avoid using supplements and other products that contain krill or krill oil,” notes deNapoli.
 Read on to learn some fun facts about penguins and other ways you can help them.